txsjyy/txsjyy/README.md

 ### Hi there 👋
+I'm a current student at UT Austin.
+Programming is my passion.

 <!--
 **txsjyy/txsjyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.